Part I: From scenic to semantic

 We’re in a transitional moment where interfaces still offer explicit choices and manual controls, but beneath the surface, semantic understanding is beginning to emerge.
 Search engines understand natural language.
 Email clients draft replies.
 Design tools suggest layouts based on content.

-Instead of asking, “What’s the optimal flow to help users accomplish this?” we’re learning to ask, “How can systems understand and adapt to what users are trying to accomplish?”
+Instead of asking, “What’s the best flow to accomplish this task?” we’re learning to ask, “How can the system understand and adapt to what people want to achieve?”
 But this transition is messy.
 We’re building systems that understand context, but still forcing users to interact through scenic metaphors.

 Understanding over interface